Skip to content

 • Piping for radiant-floor heating

-Types of plumbing licenses in OK
+Types of plumbing licenses in Oklahoma

 The Oklahoma CIB separates the path from apprentice to master plumber into four different license/registration types: